anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.rst

 The scope of this particular Reference Architecture can be described as follows (the capabilities themselves will be listed and described in subsequent chapters), also shown in :numref:`Kubernetes Reference Architecture scope`

--  Kubernetes capabilities required to conform to the Reference Model requirements
+-  Kubernetes platform capabilities required to conform to the Reference Model requirements
 -  Support for CNFs that consist wholly of containers
 -  Support for CNFs that consist partly of containers and partly of VMs, both of which will be orchestrated by Kubernetes
--  **Kubernetes Cluster lifecycle management**: including Cluster creation/upgrade/scaling/deletion, and node customisation due to workload requirements. **Note**: *detailed requirements and component specification of cluster LCM are out of scope for this release.*
+-  **Kubernetes Cluster lifecycle management**: including Cluster creation/upgrade/scaling/deletion, and node customisation due to workload requirements.

 The following items are considered **out of scope**:

--  **Kubernetes-based Application / VNF Management**: similar to VNFM, this is an application layer capability that is out of scope of Anuket.
-This includes Kubernetes-based Application Package Management, such as Helm, as this is a client application and set of libraries that would be part of a modern/cloud native VNFM, not part of the infrastructure itself.
+-  **Kubernetes-based Application / VNF Management**: this is an application layer capability that is out of scope of Anuket.

 .. figure:: ../figures/ch01_scope_k8s.png
    :alt: Kubernetes Reference Architecture scope